ros-acceleration/community/README.md

 # ROS 2 Hardware Acceleration Working Group

 This document defines the scope and governance of the Working Group (WG).
+The rationale behind some decisions is further justified in `REP-2008`: *ROS 2 Hardware Acceleration Architecture and Conventions* (see [pending PR](https://github.com/ros-infrastructure/rep/pull/324)).

 | Item | Description |
 |------|-------------|